Chiomaclarice/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-Added action to path directory
+Changing from decimal to hexadecimal